komodt01/AWS-SOAR-Security-Automation/docs/lessonslearned.md

   in multi-region or multi-account setups.
 Cost and storage growth need to be modeled at design time, not discovered after deployment.

-- Terraform's native destroy does not reliably clean up versioned buckets at scale, since it has to enumerate and delete every version individually.
-  This is a known limitation, not a misconfiguration, and needs to be designed around rather than treated as a Terraform bug.

-- Batch/lifecycle-based deletion (rather than relying on destroy alone) is required for versioned buckets at any meaningful scale.
+- Large numbers of retained object versions and delete markers can complicate Terraform teardown and prevent versioned bucket deletion.
+Resource lifecycle and teardown behavior need to be considered during design rather than treated as an infrastructure tooling problem after deployment.g.

+- At scale, lifecycle policies and batched cleanup provide a more manageable approach to version retention and teardown than relying on ad hoc deletion during environment destruction..

 ## Architectural takeaway
 Security controls like logging and versioning create long-term operational